MichaelXavier/michaelxavier.net/pages/projects.markdown

 * [HackageDB](http://hackage.haskell.org/package/campfire)

 ## Web.RememberTheMilk
-Haskell bindings for the RememberTheMilk API. _Coming soon._
+Haskell bindings for the RememberTheMilk API.
+Currently on haitus until RTM fixes their JSON API to be less of an unredeemable nightmare to work with.

 * [Github](http://github.com/MichaelXavier/RememberTheMilk)